Arobl034/Tributepage/README.md

-This is a Jimi Hendrix Tribut Page
+This is a Jimi Hendrix Tribute Page

-Enjoy!
+:guitar: Enjoy!